seznam/szn-select/README.md

 </script>
 ```

-Note: It appears that MS Edge 17 will not need any of these polyfills.
+Microsoft Edge 17+ does not need any of these polyfills.

 ### Support for IE 9 and 10